-Here is a delicious authentic Batchoy recipe made vegan!
+Here is a healthier version of Batchoy without the meat!
 It has all the flavors of Batchoy, but with no meat and a lot less fat!

 Love Filipino soup?
 Try my Sopas (Filipino Marcaroni Soup) or my Pancit Molo (Filipino Wonton Soup)!